 A coolant heater keeps engine coolant warm when the engine is shut down.
 It heats and circulates the coolant within the engine.
 This reduces startup time and lessens engine wear caused by cold starts.
 It is electrically operated and thermostatically controlled.

-A CAUTION The coolant heater must not be operated while the cooling system is empty or damage to the heater will occur.
+A CA UTION The coolant heater must not be operated while the cooling system is empty or when ball valves are closed or damage to the heater will occur.

-Figure 6-4 shows the heater line connections.
+Figure 6-4 shows a typical coolant heater installation.
 Connect the heater to a source of power that will be on during the time the engine is not running.
 Be sure the supply voltage and circuit amperage is correct for the heater element rating.